-- 7.2 It is demonstrated that the proposed developments at Stonehouse Business Park and the Anaerobic Digester (AD) Plant and Main Livestock Building will result in a gain in excess of the 10% for Habitat Units and Hedgerow Units with all relevant trading rules satisfied. - 7.3 Jackson's Ridge has resulted in a net loss of -0.52 Habitat Units (-46.58%), and a net zero for Hedgerow Units.
-The creation of c.
-0.09ha of mixed scrub in good condition, and c.
-0.015km of native hedgerow in good condition has been proposed to resolve the deficit and solve the trading error, although alternative habitat creation, e.g. smaller amounts of higher distinctiveness habitat/hedgerow type are also possible.
+7.2 It is demonstrated that the proposed developments at Stonehouse Business Park and the Anaerobic Digester (AD) Plant and Main Livestock Building will result in a gain in excess of the 10% for Habitat Units and Hedgerow Units with all relevant trading rules satisfied.

+7.3 Jackson's Ridge has resulted in a net gain of 0.14 Habitat Units (+32.56%), however a trading error for medium distinctiveness scrub habitat remains.
+Whilst the metric doesn't provide a Unit Deficit calculation as the 10% requirement has been met, the creation of c.
+0.016ha of mixed scrub in good condition would resolve the trading error.
+It should be noted that alternative habitat creation, smaller amounts of higher distinctiveness habitat type are also possible.